krahets/hello-algo/en/docs/chapter_backtracking/n_queens_problem.md

     According to the rules of chess, a queen can attack pieces in the same row, column, or on a diagonal line.
 Given $n$ queens and an $n \times n$ chessboard, find arrangements where no two queens can attack each other.

-As shown in the Figure 13-15 , when $n = 4$, there are two solutions.
+As shown in Figure 13-15, when $n = 4$, there are two solutions.
 From the perspective of the backtracking algorithm, an $n \times n$ chessboard has $n^2$ squares, presenting all possible choices `choices`.
 The state of the chessboard `state` changes continuously as each queen is placed.

 ![Solution to the 4 queens problem](n_queens_problem.assets/solution_4_queens.png){ class="animation-figure" }

 <p align="center"> Figure 13-15 &nbsp; Solution to the 4 queens problem </p>

-The following image shows the three constraints of this problem: **multiple queens cannot be on the same row, column, or diagonal**.
+Figure 13-16 shows the three constraints of this problem: **multiple queens cannot be on the same row, column, or diagonal**.
 It is important to note that diagonals are divided into the main diagonal `\` and the secondary diagonal `/`.

 ![Constraints of the n queens problem](n_queens_problem.assets/n_queens_constraints.png){ class="animation-figure" }